The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Estimates in the linear case

 \section{Estimates in the linear case}

 We start by studying the case of a matrix field independent of the space variable (see Paragraph~\ref{sct:homogeneous}), first in the constant coefficient case (Proposition~\ref{prop:systlin}), and then in the time-dependent case (Corollary~\ref{coro:systlinbis}).
-We explain then in Paragraph~\ref{subsec:redlip} how the proof of Theorem~\ref{thm:PetrovskiiL2} can be reduced to a simpler result (Lemma~\ref{lem:goalL2:weak}) and then prove this lemma in Subsection~\ref{subsec:proof_lemma}.
-We prove then Theorem~\ref{thm:PetrovskiiHs} in Paragraph~\ref{subsec:proofHs}, using Theorem~\ref{thm:PetrovskiiL2} on each block of the Littlewood-Paley decomposition of the equation, so as to propagate the $\H^s(\T^d)$ norms by a paralinearization argument.
+We explain then in Paragraph~\ref{subsec:redlip} how the proof of Theorem~\ref{thm:PetrovskiiHs} can be reduced to a simpler result (Lemma~\ref{lem:goalL2:weak}) and then prove this lemma in Subsection~\ref{subsec:proof_lemma}.